AgencyAnalytics

 In this case, actively pursuing backlinks can improve your client’s search ranking and open up valuable networking opportunities and alliances.

 Agency Tip: Want to see this in action for yourself?
-Add the focus keywords for your link-building campaign to your favorite keyword rank tracker and revisit those rankings every few weeks throughout the campaign.
+Add the focus keywords for your link-building campaign to your favorite keyword rank tracking tool and revisit those rankings every few weeks throughout the campaign.

 We’re sure you’ve been in the situation where you created a top-tier piece of content that hasn't generated any traction.
 After you’ve done the heavy lifting to make that piece, it’s time to focus on disseminating it to the right places.